Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: THEORY

 We begin by briefly describing how a geometric gate is generated.
 We temporarily restrict our attention to the Abelian case.
-A natural framework for considering geometric phase is through the theory of dynamical invariants \cite{Lewis_1967}.
+A natural framework for considering geometric phase is through the theory of dynamical invariants~\cite{Lewis_1967,Mostafazadeh_2001}.
+Although dynamical invariants have previously been used in the context of quantum control~\cite{Chen_2011,Torrontegui_2011,Chen_2012,Gungordu_2012,Torrontegui_2014,Levy_2018,Guery-Odelin_2019}, in this work we only use them as a convenient way to describe the dynamical and geometric phases.
 Consider a qubit system whose evolution is governed by some Hamiltonian $H(t)$.
 A dynamical invariant $I(t)$ is a solution to the Liouville-von Neumann equation